dantleech/blog/content/posts/2026/01-30-space.md

 - Conceptual contamination.
 - Problems are not solved in relation to themselves but as part of a [big ball of mud](https://en.wikipedia.org/wiki/Spaghetti_code#big-ball-o-mud).
-- You're putting business logic into places where it has no business to be.
+- You're probably putting business logic into places where it has no business to be.
 - ...and of course the fact that broken windows encourage more broken windows.
 Dirty campgrounds encourage dirtier campgrounds, etc.

 You can't win.
 Any code you add will be absorbed into the giant amorphous ball of mud.
 The only winning move is not to play.
-You don't get paid and you go into a cave and die.
+You don't get paid and you retire into a dark cave and you are eaten by a bear.

 {{< godzilla >}}
 GOZILLA THINKS YOU ARE ALL AWFUL REGARDLESS.